-This, final, report explores the third year of implementation and draws together evidence of the emerging impact of Carers Matter Norfolk.
-It seeks to build insights around the implementation of Carers Matter Norfolk, the needs and characteristics of carers, and the commissioning approach.
+This, final, report explores the third year of implementation and draws together evidence of the emerging impact of the Service.
+It seeks to build insights around the implementation of the Service, the needs and characteristics of carers, and the commissioning approach.
 We address the following main areas:

-- Identifying the needs and characteristics of carers in contact with Carers Matter Norfolk and their experiences of support. - Understanding the pathways that carers take through Carers Matter Norfolk and the quality of support provided, including the identification of any gaps in support. - Examining the impact of the service against the original outcomes framework carer wellbeing and breakdown and assumptions about potential savings. - Exploring stakeholders' awareness and perceptions of Carers Matter Norfolk.
+- Identifying the needs and characteristics of carers in contact with the Service and their experiences of support. - Understanding the pathways that carers take through the Service and the quality of support provided, including the identification of any gaps in support. - Examining the impact of the service against the original outcomes framework carer wellbeing and breakdown and assumptions about potential savings. - Exploring stakeholders' awareness and perceptions of the Service.

-In approaching year three of the evaluation, we were mindful of the substantial changes that had taken place, or were in progress, in how Carers Matter Norfolk operates (and that .
-It is too soon to assess the impact of these changes, but they seem positive and constructive developments which have potential to improve the operation of the service, and the experience and outcomes delivered for carers.
-We explored the nature of the changes and the rationale for their introduction in some interviews with Carers Matter Norfolk managers, and with senior members of partner organisations working with Carers Matter Norfolk.
+In approaching year three of the evaluation, we were mindful of the substantial changes that had taken place, or were in progress, in how the Service operates.
+We also acknowledge that it is too soon to assess the impact of these changes, but they seem positive and constructive developments which have potential to improve the operation of the service, and the experience and outcomes delivered for carers.
+We explored the nature of the changes and the rationale for their introduction in some interviews with the managers of the Service and with senior members of partner organisations.
 These provide context for reporting of findings.

-Carers Matter Norfolk managers thought that the improvements would be beneficial both to those working to deliver the service, and importantly for carers themselves:
+Managers thought that the improvements would be beneficial both to those working to deliver the service, and importantly for carers themselves: